Gotu Kola 10% Extract

-How can Gotu Kola Extract Improve My Health?This super herb is thought to be the ultimate solution for many health conditions.
+How can Gotu Kola Extract Improve My Health?This super herb is thought to be the ultimate support for many health ailments.
 We will introduce you to the benefits and the reasoning behind consuming the Gotu Kola 10% Extract which include mood, anxiety and stress support, memory support, healthy circulation, natural healing support, collagen support, stomach health and more. *

 Suggested Usage / Dosage

 The recommended dosage for this extract is 100 mg for up to three times daily.

 - When used at the recommended dosage, our Gotu Kola extract poses minimal risks.
 However, there have been very few cases of headaches, nausea, stomach pains and loss of appetite reported by some users.

 Use a sealed container to store this product in a cool, dry place.
 Keep away from direct light and moisture.
 Once the package is opened, it must be re-sealed and used within 6 months.

 - Orhan, I. E. (2012).
 Centella asiatica (L.) Urban: from traditional medicine to modern medicine with neuroprotective potential.
 Evidence-based complementary and alternative medicine, 2012.

 - Ernst, E. (2006).
 Herbal remedies for anxiety–a systematic review of controlled clinical trials.
 Phytomedicine, 13(3), 205-208.